Garryowen Football Club

 Garryowen Football Club (Irish: Cumann Rugbaí Gharraí Eoin), usually referred to as Garryowen, is a rugby union club from Limerick, Ireland.
-As at the 2024–25 season, it plays in Division 1A of the All-Ireland League.
+As at the 2024–25 season, it plays in Division 1A of the All-Ireland League (AIL).
 Historically, Garryowen has been one of the most successful clubs in Irish rugby union.

 History

 The club was formed in 1884.
 The founding members of the club were: